 It won’t hurt your engine if you use a higher octane fuel.
 For example, if you use 95 or 98 in an engine designed for 91, that’s fine.
 However, avoid using a lower octane fuel than the minimum recommended by the manufacturer.
 Using 91 in an engine designed for 95 or 98 is potentially destructive.

 High-octane petrol, often labelled premium or supreme, sounds as if it should rank mightily above plain old regular.
 Fuel retailers say that it improves overall performance and engine efficiency.
-Retailers aren’t lying, but they do sometimes overstate the benefits.
-Most engines will adapt very slightly if you run them on a higher octane fuel than the minimum recommended.
+Retailers aren’t lying, but they can overstate the benefits of their premium fuels.
+Most engines will run slightly better if you run them on a higher octane fuel than the minimum recommended.

 Searching for the Cheapest Personal Loan?